AssemblingReality/Meta/README.md

 # Mission

-To help the most welcome thoughts achieve reality so positive achievement experience happens to people.
+To help the most welcome thoughts achieve reality so positive achievement-related experiences happens to people.

 # TBD: Core values